-If You’ve never owned a cleaning business before, finding out the right business to start can be overwhelming for anybody.
+If You’ve never owned a cleaning business before, finding the right business to start can be overwhelming for anybody.
 The biggest questions scaring people away from starting businesses are, “How much money will this cost”, and “Is this a profitable business”?
-My confident answer to both questions is; start a window washing company.
+My confident answer to both questions is: to start a window-washing company.

 A window washing company is the most affordable cleaning business you can start.
 With a window washing company, the capital needed to start can be as low as $495 a month.
 This accounts for the supplies needed, as well as the cost of insurance in the event of an injury.

 How Much money will this cost?